We have all been there before. It is late at night and we are still working. Our stomach gurgles, we go to the kitchen and find the fridge empty.

 “This feels like I am just paying for the right groceries to my door instead of an actual meal.”

-From feedbacks like the comments above, the below graph emerged for the ideal product:
+From feedback like the comments above, the below graph emerged for the ideal product:

 I thought the initial users would just be full-time university students but I found out that there was a big need for a product like this for people who were in stressful careers such as tech consulting.

-I learned from my previous project “Giftastic” that doing wireframing for the exploration of possible features was more time consuming than it needed to be.
+Once I had my personas at hand, I wanted to create a quick low fidelity prototype to test the initial feature ideas.
+I learned from my previous project Giftastic that doing wireframing for the exploration of possible features was more time consuming than it needed to be.
 I knew I could cut my work in half if I did a paper prototype instead.

 After I created the wireframe of Foodbox, I tested it on 3 new potential users.
 Users mentioned they wanted multiple options to select the time and the date for the food instead of just simple drag and drop.
 I considered this issue and began designing a high fidelity prototype in Adobe XD.